aws/aws-cdk-rfcs/text/0507-subnets.md

 ### Why should I use this feature?

-With these constructs, you'll be able to:
+With this new API, you'll be able to:

-- Define your own route tables if the "each subnet has its own table" approach doesn't fit your use case.
+- Define your own route tables if the "each subnet has its own table" strategy doesn't fit your use case.
 - Add secondary address ranges to the VPC.
 - Define an address block per subnet.
 As a consequence, you will also be able to create asymmetric VPCs, in which different subnets of the same